Pinned distances of planar sets with low dimension: Introduction

 The next main theorems of this paper deal with the concept of \textit{universal sets}.
 Let $X\subseteq\R^2$, and let $\mathcal{C}$ be a class of subsets of $\R^2$ e.g. Borel sets, analytic sets, or weakly regular sets.
 We say that $X$ is \textit{weakly universal for pinned distances} for $\mathcal{C}$ if, for every $Y\in \mathcal{C}$

+Note that the right hand side is as large as the pinned distance set can possibly be in the sense of Hausdorff dimension.
 We can strengthen this notion by requiring the existence of specific points in $X$ achieving the desired bound.
 Hence, we say that $X$ is \textit{universal for pinned distances} for $\mathcal{C}$ if, for every $Y\in \mathcal{C}$ there exists some $x\in X$ such that

 It is not obvious that, for a non-trivial class $\mathcal{C}$, small universal sets exist.
 The final section of this paper establishes the existence of such sets.
 For weakly universal sets, we have the following: \begin{thm} Let $X\subseteq\R^2$ be a Borel set with $\dim_H(X) = \dim_P(X)$.
 Then $X$ is weakly universal for pinned distances for the class of Borel sets $Y\subseteq\R^2$ satisfying $\dim_H(Y) < \dim_H(X)$. \end{thm} Unpacking the definitions, this theorem shows that there is a \textit{fixed} set $X \subseteq\R^2$ such that, for every $Y$ with $\dim_H(Y) < \dim_H(X)$, $\sup\limits_{x\in X} \dim_H(\Delta_x (Y))$ is maximal.
-Moreover, combined with a previous theorem of the authors \cite{FieStu23}, we have the following corollary. \begin{cor} Let $X\subseteq\R^2$ be a Borel set with $\dim_H(X) = \dim_P(X) > 1$.
+This can be thought of as strengthening the result in \cite{ShmWang21} that if $Y$ is weakly regular, then it has pinned distance sets of the maximum possible size.
+We are able to obtain the same conclusion using only regularity in the pin set $X$.
+Moreover, combined with a previous theorem of the authors (Theorem 7 in \cite{FieStu23}, which handles the case that $Y$ is large), we have the following corollary. \begin{cor} Let $X\subseteq\R^2$ be a Borel set with $\dim_H(X) = \dim_P(X) > 1$.
 Then $X$ is weakly universal for pinned distances for the class of Borel sets $Y\subseteq\R^2$. \end{cor} We are able to improve upon this corollary if we further require that $X$ is compact and AD-regular. \begin{thm} Let $X\subseteq\R^2$ be a compact, Ahlfors-David regular set such that $\dim_H(X)>1$.
 Then $X$ is universal for pinned distances for the class of Borel sets $Y\subseteq\R^2$. \end{thm}